A leading contributor of science and knowledge through discoveries.

 1997 (Bachelor of Physical Education), University of Manitoba

-Dr. McGavock’s research program is focused the prevention and management of type 2 diabetes in youth, with a particular focus on physical activity.
-My research program is has three distinct pillars designed to span the spectrum of mechanistic human physiology studies to community-based participatory action research.
+My research program is focused the prevention and management of type 2 diabetes in youth, with a particular focus on physical activity.
+It has three distinct pillars designed to span the spectrum of mechanistic human physiology studies to community-based participatory action research.

 The first pillar of my research program is focused on the determinants of type 2 diabetes and associated complications.
 Following a CIHR/Heart and Stroke Foundation fellowship at UT Southwestern Medical Centre, our group quickly became one of the leading centres in Canada in the area of ectopic lipid accumulation and cardio-metabolic risk in youth.
 Our initial studies focused on the role of fatty disease in the pathophysiology of type 2 diabetes.
 Using state of the art magnetic resonance spectroscopy techniques, recent publications in Obesity and Diabetes Care revealed that the presence of lipid in the liver is a robust predictor of type 2 diabetes in youth.
 A more recent publication in the journal Pediatrics revealed that the absence of fatty liver disease protects overweight youth from the metabolic syndrome.
 In addition to these studies we have developed a method to measure fat inside the pancreas and fat within the myocardium.
 Currently, we are collaborating with physicians on the team to study the determinants of diabetic cardiomyopathy, nephropathy and vascular dysfunction.
 Studies include a cohort study of youth with type 2 diabetes (iCARE) and an intervention to help support healthy lifestyle choices (Beating Diabetes Together).
 This pillar of research was funded by the Canadian Institutes of Health Research, the Heart and Stroke Foundation of Canada; the Manitoba Health Research Council the Manitoba Medical Services Foundation and the Canadian Diabetes Association.